- American Physical Society Sites

 With your nomination, you are helping to raise public awareness about noteworthy events and illuminate the impact of scientific advancements on everyday life.

 New sites are selected by the APS Historic Sites Committee.
 Awardees receive a plaque commemorating the site's significance to physics, and a listing in the APS Historic Sites online directory.

-Congratulations to our newest historic sites, the Mount Wilson Observatory and the Adler Planetarium!
+Congratulations to our newest historic sites, Morgan State University and Sanford Underground Research Facility!

 Each of these sites has been formally recognized for historical significance to the field of physics.
-New nominations for historic sites opens on November 15, 2019.
+New nominations for historic sites open November 2, 2020.
 If you would like to nominate a new historic site, please review the guidelines.